Azure-Samples/spring-boot-secure-communications-using-end-to-end-tls-ssl/README.md

 You will:
 - Deploy Spring Boot micro services
 - Secure communications using end-to-end TLS/SSL
-- Use Azure Key Vault to realize zero-trust model
+- Use Azure Key Vault to realize zero-trust model.

 ## What you will need